 The cuticle is the surface layer of the hair; this layer protects the inner structure of the hair.
-The cuticle is made up of transparent, protective-like scale cells.
+The cuticle is made up of transparent, protective scale-like cells.

-The cortex is the middle layer of the hair that provides strength and support; contains pigments that give hair its color.
+The cortex is the middle layer of the hair that provides strength and support; contains pigments that give hair its colour.